cmu-pasta/fray-benchmark/README.md

 This repository contains artifacts to reproduce the paper "Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM".
 We would like to claim reusable, results reproduced, and artifact available badges for the paper.

 This README only includes the instructions to run the evaluation.
-The documentation of the Fray project is available in the [Fray repository](https://github.com/cmu-pasta/fray/docs).
+The documentation of the Fray project is available in the [Fray repository](https://github.com/cmu-pasta/fray/) and [docs](https://github.com/cmu-pasta/fray/tree/main/docs) folder.

 # Requirements